appcelerator-archive/amp/README.md

 For getting started and more detailed information, see [docs](docs/).

+If you are familiar with AMP, here is the reference on AMP CLI [commands](docs/reference/).

 ## Contributing

 If you're already familiar with the project and want to hack on the project, we have a fully containerized toolchain.